CDJ: CDJ-2000NXS2

 In early 2016, Pioneer unveiled a newer model of its flagship CDJ range: the CDJ-2000NXS2.
 Containing a high definition 7" touchscreen, eight hot cues, as well as several other features, the CDJ-2000NXS2 was met with much success and praise.
 CDJ-2000NXS2 was the first Pioneer flagship DJ-player that supported FLAC file format.
 It was also the first of the CDJ lineup to support external peripherals such as the DDJ-SP1, DDJ-XP1 and DDJ-XP2.
 The use of an "Add-On" controller was most notable with instant access to all 8 hot cues.
+With the advent of the CDJ-3000, it would be the last flagship CDJ to support Compact Discs.

 2020s

 CDJ-3000

-In late 2020, Pioneer released the CDJ-3000, the newest flagship CDJ model.
+In late 2020, Pioneer released the CDJ-3000.
 Unlike previous models of CDJ, the CDJ-3000 has no CD drive, making it similar to Pioneer's XDJ line of DJ media players such as the XDJ-1000MK2 which lacked CD drives.
 The CDJ-3000 introduced a larger 9" touchscreen, a rearranged interface with more hot cue buttons (but the same eight hot cues as available on the CDJ-2000NXS2), more loop and beat jump buttons, and an LCD screen in the middle of the jog wheel.

-CDJ-3000 supports FAT, FAT32, exFAT,and HFS+ file systems, but does not support NTFS or macOS GUID partitioning.
+CDJ-3000 supports FAT, FAT32, exFAT, and HFS+ file systems, but does not support NTFS or macOS GUID partitioning.
 FAT or FAT32 is required when flashing the firmware.

+CDJ-3000 supports streaming music from Beatport (through StreamingDirectPlay, with a subscription from Beatport) and accessing personal music stored on Dropbox or Google Drive (through CloudDirectPlay, with a subscription to Rekordbox Cloud Library Sync).

+CDJ-3000X

+In September 2025, AlphaTheta (previously Pioneer DJ) released the CDJ-3000X, an enhanced version of the CDJ-3000.
+The CDJ-3000X adds a 10.1" touchscreen, built-in Wi-Fi, a NFC touchpoint for pairing with smartphones, new cue functions such as Touch Cue and Gate Cue, and reinforced play and cue buttons.
+The SD card slot was replaced with a USB-C port.